2020/21 Premier League season: How to watch on Sky Sports

 A PRE-SEASON FRIDAY NIGHT FOOTBALL TASTER...

 To get you in the mood for the new season, look out for a special Friday Night Football: Season Preview tonight.
-The 90-minute preview, broadcast live from Anfield, starts at 6pm on Sky Sports Main Event and Sky Sports Premier League and will feature Kelly Cates, Jamie Carragher and Gary Neville as the Sky Sports team set the scene ahead of the new campaign.
+The 90-minute preview, broadcast live from Anfield, starts at 6pm on Sky Sports Main Event and Sky Sports Premier League and will feature Kelly Cates, Jamie Carragher, Gary Neville and Jamie Redknapp as the Sky Sports team set the scene ahead of the new campaign.

+Neville and Carragher will be at Anfield, the home of champions Liverpool, for a special preview for the upcoming campaign, which will feature exclusive interviews with Jurgen Klopp, Frank Lampard and more.

+The panel will discuss Liverpool's 2019/20 triumph, where they may need to strengthen in their quest to retain the Premier League title, with the transfer window open for another three weeks.

 FREE MATCH HIGHLIGHTS ON SKY SPORTS DIGITAL